 Singer Gordon Lightfoot’s Legendary Career Had Deep Roots in Michigan

-Folk singer Gordon Lightfoot has passed away at the age of 84.
+As we all sadly remember, Folk singer Gordon Lightfoot passed away in May of this year at the age of 84.
 The legendary singer/songwriter had deep ties to Michigan and a career that spanned four decades.

 Lightfoot was born on November 17, 1938.
 The Canadian native was considered one of Canada's greatest songwriters and he is credited with being one of the artists that helped define the pop-folk sound of the 1960s and 1970s.

 He began releasing albums in 1966, but Lightfoot's first real taste of commercial success came in 1970 when 'If You Could Read My Mind' from the album 'Sit Down Young Stranger' reached number five in the United States and number one in Canada.

 Lightfoot continued releasing albums through 2016 and toured extensively, canceling his 2023 tour just a month before his death, citing health issues.

 It's one of Gordon Lightfoot's most-memorable songs that tied him to the great state of Michigan for much of his career.
 A song written and performed by Lightfoot in 1976 chronicles a historic Michigan disaster, and it's the song the legendary singer considered to be his finest work.

 That song, of course, is 'The Wreck of the Edmund Fitzgerald.'